acbodine/iot4i-api-examples-nodejs/README.md

 - the shield code: the JavaScript code that is executed in the shield Engine.
 The shield code also has a metadata section that connects it to the shield
 - one or more associations to IoT4I users

 The elements of the shield are connected together through the shieldUUID.
-The shield UUID MUST be a number provided in string format in the shield metadata, shield code metadata and shield association.
-The shieldUUID must be introduced as a number in the jsCode.
+The shieldUUID **MUST** be a number in string format ( ex: "100") in the shield metadata, shield code metadata and shield association.
+The shieldUUID **MUST** be a number (100) in the jsCode.
+The UUID used **MUST** be the same in the shield, shield code and shield association.

 Shield
 ```JSON